 Cybersecurity and Working from Home

-Organizations should probably have in place a strong cybersecurity program with policies — and it is no secret that most organizations have room for significant improvement.
-Some organizations may already have in place systems and policies for working remotely, but many do not.
+Organizations should have in place a strong cybersecurity program with policies.
+Many organizations have room for significant improvement on that front.
+Remote work is an area organizations now need to anticipate.
 Working from home — especially as a sudden requirement — may mean using personal computers, networks, and possibly email accounts.
-These are not under the control of the organization and may present cybersecurity and legal risks.
+These systems are not under the control of the organization and may present cybersecurity and legal risks.
 Fortunately, employees who are knowledgeable and have secured their home systems can minimize risks to the organization (as well as their family).

 Here are some quick cybersecurity tips for you (or your employees) who are in the sudden position of working from home, using personal computers, networks, and other systems.
 Follow my “four pillars of cybersecurity” and improve your (i) knowledge and awareness, (ii) device security, (iii) data security, and (iv) network and internet security.
 Improve things little-by-little, don’t make huge changes at once, and think of my “security dial” concept.

-This short article simplifies things and merely provides a brief overview, and of course is not customized for you nor is it legal or consulting advice.
+This short article simplifies may things and of course is not customized for you nor is it legal or consulting advice.
 My articles and books have more information.

 - Four Pillars of Cybersecurity

 - Cybercrime Investigations: A Comprehensive Resource for Everyone